sevenval/flat-docs/administration/logging.md

 Errors that have occurred during processing, such as [Validation Errors](/reference/OpenAPI/validation.md) are recorded as type `flat_alert`.

-This log events should be monitored!
+These log events should be monitored!

 ```json
 {